Privacy Policy

 Personal Data That We May Receive About You From Other Organisations

-[ 24 ] From time to time, another organisation may disclose your personal details to us while seeking appropriate advice or referral information.
-Where this is part of an ongoing organisational relationship, Switchboard will seek to ensure that the third-party organisation also has privacy and GDPR policies which it abides by.
+[ 24 ] From time to time, another organisation may disclose your personal data to us while seeking appropriate advice or referral information.
+Where this is part of an ongoing organisational relationship, Switchboard will seek to ensure that the third-party organisation has appropriate privacy and data protection policies which it abides by.
 Any such information disclosed to us by third party organisations will be kept only for as long as needed to perform the task required.
-In most cases this is unlikely to be identifiable personal information, but Switchboard will treat all third-party information as carefully as that disclosed directly to us by service users.

 Using Children’s Personal Data